protocol/research-grants/RFPs/rfp-8-pubsub.md

 ## Objectives & Key Results

-* **Objective 1:** For one or more of the use cases of interest, perform an evaluation (in a simulated environment using your favourite tool of choice) of the multiple pub/sub implementations (floodsub, gossipsub, and episub) that can:
+### `Objective 1:` For one or more of the use cases of interest, perform an evaluation (in a simulated environment using your favourite tool of choice) of the multiple pub/sub implementations (floodsub, gossipsub, and episub) that can:

-    1. Demonstrate the performance of the current design for multiple network sizes (10K, 100K, 1M, 10M).
+- 1. Demonstrate the performance of the current design for multiple network sizes (10K, 100K, 1M, 10M).
-    2. Identify what are the scalability limits with regards thresholds of memory usage per peer (e.g. GB of memory), unacceptable delay (e.g. tens to hundreds of milliseconds), resilience to churn and other dimensions. you find relevant for each use case of interest.
+- 2. Identify what are the scalability limits with regards thresholds of memory usage per peer (e.g. GB of memory), unacceptable delay (e.g. tens to hundreds of milliseconds), resilience to churn and other dimensions. you find relevant for each use case of interest.
-    3. Suggest what are the parts of the algorithm that can be the primary bottlenecks.
+- 3. Suggest what are the parts of the algorithm that can be the primary bottlenecks.

-* **Objective 2:** Compare scalability limits against performance metrics through empirical tests
+### `Objective 2:` Compare scalability limits against performance metrics through empirical tests

-    1. For the use cases of interest studied in Objective 1, verify (through realistic simulation using the testbed with the actual implementations) that theoretical limits are observed in the implementations of floodsub, gossipsub & episub).
+- 1. For the use cases of interest studied in Objective 1, verify (through realistic simulation using the testbed with the actual implementations) that theoretical limits are observed in the implementations of floodsub, gossipsub & episub).
-    2. Report the differences between the Simulations from Objective 1 & the results from Objective 2.a.
+- 2. Report the differences between the Simulations from Objective 1 & the results from Objective 2.a.
-    3. In case of any significant different, investigate and report potential causes.
+- 3. In case of any significant different, investigate and report potential causes.

-* **Objective 3:** Design, develop, and evaluate improvements to the design of floodsub, gossipsub, episub (or the implementation of a new pub/sub algorithm) that can improve performance  for one of the use cases of interest in one or more of the following dimensions:
+### `Objective 3:` Design, develop, and evaluate improvements to the design of floodsub, gossipsub, episub (or the implementation of a new pub/sub algorithm) that can improve performance  for one of the use cases of interest in one or more of the following dimensions:

-    1. **Scalability** - Support a higher number of active nodes in the network without degrading the quality of service.
+- 1. **Scalability** - Support a higher number of active nodes in the network without degrading the quality of service.
-    2. **Efficiency** -  Reduce aggregate computational and network load (e.g. CPU, memory, bandwidth overhead) across the network.
+- 2. **Efficiency** -  Reduce aggregate computational and network load (e.g. CPU, memory, bandwidth overhead) across the network.
-    3. **Load Balancing** - Improve workload distribution so as to minimise inter-node load asymmetry (e.g. CPU, memory, bandwidth).
+- 3. **Load Balancing** - Improve workload distribution so as to minimise inter-node load asymmetry (e.g. CPU, memory, bandwidth).
-    4. **Resiliency** - Support a broader range of node churn rates without compromising the system (e.g. be able to deal with churn from 10% to 80% per hour).
+- 4. **Resiliency** - Support a broader range of node churn rates without compromising the system (e.g. be able to deal with churn from 10% to 80% per hour).
-    5. **Latency** - Achieve lower and more scalable propagation latency (e.g. keep latency below 1 second for up to 1M nodes and below 2 seconds for 5M nodes).
+- 5. **Latency** - Achieve lower and more scalable propagation latency (e.g. keep latency below 1 second for up to 1M nodes and below 2 seconds for 5M nodes).

 ## RFP details

 #### Application Deadline

 Rolling: we will be reviewing applications in batches corresponding to calendar months.
 The call will close on 30 June 2020 or earlier if awarded.

 #### Recommended team